geoffreyweal/LDM/README.md

 If you ever see this error, do the following:

 1. Click on the Terminal icon.
 See the image below.
-This will open a terminal, where we will be doing all our work.
+This will open a new terminal.

 <p align="center">
 	<img src="https://github.com/geoffreyweal/LDM/blob/main/Images/Using_VirtualBox/Shared_Folder_VM_Fix.png">